Corporate access and privacy statement

 Privacy Office: 416-344-5323

-If you are still concerned about how your personal information has been handled, you may contact the Information and Privacy Commissioner of Ontario.
+If you're still concerned about how your personal information has been handled, you may contact the Information and Privacy Commissioner of Ontario.

 Collection, use, and disclosure of personal information

 Visiting our website does not identify you in any way.
-Our web servers collect domain names and not the e-mail addresses of visitors to our site.
-We use information like, the number of visits, the average time spent on the site, pages viewed, etc., to measure the effectiveness of our site, improve its content, and be more responsive to your needs.
+Our web servers collect domain names, not the email addresses of visitors to our site.
+We use information like the number of visits, the average time spent on the site, pages viewed, etc., to measure the effectiveness of our site, improve its content, and be more responsive to your needs.
 This statistical collection of non-identifiable information may be used by us or be provided to others for marketing, advertising, or research purposes.

 If you make a specific request through our website, we may use your personal information to respond to your request.